Best Hip Arthritis Exercises: 10 PT-Approved Moves for Pain Relief

 Modifications:

-- Easier: Don’t lean forward as far, or just rest your ankle on your opposite knee without leaning
+- Easier: Don’t lean forward—simply resting your ankle on your opposite knee provides a mild stretch

 - Harder: Gently press down on the knee of your crossed leg to deepen the stretch